Introduction by NTCA Executive Director Bart Bettiga

 Installers should know how to check liquid membranes for appropriate mil thickness using a mil gauge.

-Qualified foremen and supervisors: essential to success Often, we see with both large and smaller tile installation companies that they don’t have full time qualified and informed foremen and supervisors overseeing the work of their installers.
+Often, we see with both large and smaller tile installation companies that they don’t have full time qualified and informed foremen and supervisors overseeing the work of their installers.
 Someone might be directing the work to some degree, but typically all of the installers are doing their own thing and not following an organized and structured installation process.
 There isn’t someone systematically overlooking the work and performing basic quality control steps to verify the work is being done correctly.
 A critical part of training installers is having someone overseeing the installers’ work, telling them not to do it this way or that way, showing them how it needs to be done, and then following up periodically making sure the work is being done correctly.
 This is how people learn a trade; they learn on the job by having mentors and foreman teaching them the right way and having them correct their work when it is found to be performed wrong.

 Having mentors and a foreman on site are essential for quality control of installer work.